M-Yankov/UniversityStudentSystem/README.md

 ## Introduction

 * For seeding data are used `Lorem.NET` and [https://randomuser.me/](https://randomuser.me/) for random user data, news and forum content.
+You can check this [project](https://github.com/M-Yankov/RandomUserData) for gather users data
 * Technologies used
     * ASP.NET MVC 5
     * MS SQL Server (database)